-22 Nov Social media translation – Why is it vital for your marketing strategy?
+22 Nov Social media translation – Why is it important for your marketing strategy?

 Social media networking sites are no wonder a powerful way to promote your business and reach your target audience.
 With the constantly increasing number of users, social media’s visibility is vital to almost all companies in a wide range of industries.
 Let’s see some figures.
 According to Statista, As of April 2019, there are over 2.30 billion active Facebook accounts.
 The figures for Instagram, Twitter, and LinkedIn are 1 billion, 330 million, and 303 million users respectively.
 It is quite clear that social networking sites will help you reach a huge number of target customers all around the world at an affordable cost.